Anatomy of a Character-Driven Mystery A guide for authors striving for emphasis on characterization in all genres of popular fiction

 [by Ross Browne and John Robert Marlow]

 Publishing has changed a lot in the 45 years since The Editorial Department opened its doors—and not necessarily for the better, in the eyes of many.
-But it’s nonetheless an exciting time to be a writer, in large part because when it comes to getting published, you have more […]
+But it’s nonetheless an exciting time to be a writer, in large part because when it comes to getting published or self published, […]

 [by Ross Browne]